 Be a Parisian for a semester at the Institut Catholique de Paris (ICP).
 A respected, private university, ICP is located near the Latin Quarter of this dazzling city.
 This spot is famously known as the college-town neighborhood of the capital.
 Life might be bustling outside the campus, but the Institut’s front archway leads you to a pleasantly secluded quadrangle encircled by the college’s stunning buildings.
 ICP was built on the site of a 17th-century convent, creating a place of serenity and learning.

 The university library, known as Bibliothèque de Fels, occupies two floors and has at least 600,000 volumes with 280 readers desks.
 The Institut instructs in both French and English.
-Choose to improve your French or take courses in your major.
-Additionally, you can learn more about local culture by taking a courses in French fashion, gastronomy, cinema, fine art, European politics, and more.
-Studying at ICP gives you the perfect launch pad to explore one of the world's most compelling cities.
-Around the corner from campus, you'll find the famed Luxembourg Gardens and St. Germain des Près.
+Choose to improve your French by focusing on language exclusively, or, if your French is advanced enough, you can choose from courses in French fashion, gastronomy, cinema, fine art, European politics, and more.
+Studying at ICP gives you the perfect launch pad to explore one of the world’s most compelling cities.
+Around the corner from campus, you’ll find the famed Luxembourg Gardens and St. Germain des Près.
 The rest of France and Europe is also beckoning you.
-Get inspired by the Institut's motto, "An Open Mind to the World."
+Get inspired by the Institut’s motto, “An Open Mind to the World.”

 Founded in 1875, the Institut Catholique de Paris (ICP) holds accreditation from the Ministère de l’Enseignement supérieur et de la Recherche.